MuzzamilBukhari/giaicq4-hackathon-1/docusaurus-project/docs/modules/module-1-ros2/index.md

 - Familiarity with Linux terminal
 - (Optional) C++ for advanced performance

-See [Setup Guides](../../setup-guides/setup-guides-index) for installation instructions.
+See the Setup Guides section for installation instructions.

 ## Resources